-In October 2014, the Company entered into an exclusive worldwide collaboration and license agreement with Genentech, or the Genentech Agreement, for the development and commercialization of GDC-0919, one of the Company's clinical stage IDO pathway inhibitors.
+In October 2014, the Company entered into an exclusive worldwide collaboration and license agreement with Genentech, or the Genentech Agreement, for the development and commercialization of navoximod (GDC-0919), one of the Company's clinical stage IDO pathway inhibitors.
 The parties also entered into a research collaboration for the discovery of next generation IDO and TDO pathway inhibitors to be developed and commercialized under this agreement.
-Under the terms of the Genentech Agreement, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech in 2014 and is eligible to receive additional payments of over \$1.0 billion upon achieving certain GDC-0919 and Next Generation Product Development regulatory development, international patent acceptance, country marketing approval, and sales-based milestones.
-The Company retains the right to exercise an option to co-promote GDC-0919 and any subsequent products for the U.S. market and is also eligible to receive escalating double digit royalty payments on potential commercial sales of multiple products by Genentech.
+Under the terms of the Genentech Agreement, the Company received a nonrefundable upfront cash payment of \$150.0 million from Genentech in 2014 and is eligible to receive additional payments of over \$1.0 billion upon achieving certain navoximod and Next Generation Product Development regulatory development, international patent acceptance, country marketing approval, and sales-based milestones.
+The Company retains the right to exercise an option to co-promote navoximod and any subsequent products for the U.S. market and is also eligible to receive escalating double digit royalty payments on potential commercial sales of multiple products by Genentech.

-For the three and nine months ended September 30, 2016, the Company recognized license and collaboration revenue under the Genentech Agreement of \$687,000 and \$2.2 million, respectively, including \$1.6 million for amounts received as reimbursement for the Company's employees working on the project, \$502,000 for providing an alliance manager, and \$101,000 for participation in the joint research committee (JRC).
-For the three and nine months ended September 30, 2015, the Company recognized license and collaboration revenue under the Genentech agreement of \$808,000 and \$14.4 million, respectively, including \$2.0 million for amounts received as reimbursement for the Company's employees working on the project, \$11.9 million for program materials and technology transfer, \$335,000 for providing an alliance manager, and \$118,000 for participation in the JRC.
-In accordance with the Company's continuing performance obligation, \$642,000 of the \$150.0 million upfront payment remains deferred as of September 30, 2016 and will be recognized in future periods.
+For the three months ended March 31, 2017, the Company recognized license and collaboration revenue under the Genentech Agreement of \$167,000 for providing an alliance manager.
+For the three months ended March 31, 2016, the Company recognized license and collaboration revenue under the Genentech agreement of \$807,000, including \$598,000 for amounts received as reimbursement for the Company's employees working on the project, \$167,000 for providing an alliance manager, and \$42,000 for participation in the joint research committee.
+In accordance with the Company's continuing performance obligation, \$223,000 of the \$150.0 million upfront payment remains deferred as of March 31, 2017 and will be recognized in future periods.
 The upfront payment provides no general right of return for any non-contingent deliverable and no portion of any revenue recognized is refundable.